jgarr16/jrgarrigues.github.io/_posts/2018-05-12-powershell.md

     ProgressForegroundColor : Yellow
     ProgressBackgroundColor : DarkCyan
 ```

-You can reset any of these colors to match your preference using the appropriate command `$host.PrivateData.ErrorBackgroundColor = "Magenta"` with your choice of the following colors: Black, Blue or DarkBlue, Green or DarkGreen, Cyan or DarkCyan, Red or DarkRed, Magenta or DarkMagenta, Yellow or DarkYellow, or White.
+You can reset any of these colors to match your preference using the appropriate command `$host.PrivateData.ErrorForegroundColor = "Red"` with your choice of the following colors: Black, Blue or DarkBlue, Green or DarkGreen, Cyan or DarkCyan, Red or DarkRed, Magenta or DarkMagenta, Yellow or DarkYellow, or White.